mr-jameson/design_a_bridge_beam/README.md

 #### Update parameters when beam size inadequate

 When the beam is calculated to be inadequate, the user is prompted to update the beam-size, span length or load-type.
-This feature loops until the user has input a combination of parameters which work.
+This feature loops until the user has input a combination of parameters which allow the bending capacity to exceed the bendng action.
+Once this is achieved, the loop will break and the user will be taken to the optimisation loop.

 #### Optimise beam size when adequate

 When the initial beam size is calculated to be adequate, the user is asked whether they want to reduce the beam size.
 This function enables the structural engineer to design a more efficient beam.
+The loop is exited when the user inputs 'no' after being prompted to reduce the beam size.

 ### Implementation plan
 Refer to link below for implementation plan spreadsheet